The Scenario

 lead with the shift, not the solution

-Start with a clear, observable force your audience would recognize in a single sentence.
-This line should work across your boilerplate, pitch, and copy.
+Start with an observable force your audience would recognize in a single sentence.
+"Machine identities outnumber human ones 40 to 1" is a shift.
+The line should work across your boilerplate, pitch, and copy.

 state what's felt

-Describe the implication your audience experiences.
+Describe the implication your audience experiences day to day.
 You're not jumping to consequences yet, you're earning the right to a more open conversation.

 contrast old and new